thibaultduponchelle/security.metacpan.org/docs/cpan-starjacking.md

 },
 ```

-Read [CPAN add link to version control system](https://perlmaven.com/how-to-add-link-to-version-control-system-of-a-cpan-distributions) for more about how to set the metadatas.
+Read [CPAN add link to version control system](https://perlmaven.com/how-to-add-link-to-version-control-system-of-a-cpan-distributions) for more about how to set the metadata.

-CPAN metadatas are effectively un-verified.
+CPAN metadats are effectively unverified.

-PyPI now implements a mechanism for verifying metadata with [Project Metadatas Verifications](https://docs.pypi.org/project_metadata/#verified-details):
+PyPI now implements a mechanism for verifying metadata with [Project Metadata Verifications](https://docs.pypi.org/project_metadata/#verified-details):

 ![PyPI verified](../media/starjacking/pypi-verified.png)